Need Help? Give us a call.

 In your first year alone, you’ll need to invest some serious capital into your wine business.
 In this industry in particular, investing in expensive fixed assets—think land, machinery, and equipment—is non-negotiable.

 While your expenses will be ongoing, the vast majority of your investment will go toward establishing your vineyard’s infrastructure and operations during your first two years of business.
-Jerry White of Cornell University lists the following as expenses to consider within your first two years alone:
+Jerry White of Cornell University lists the following as expenses to consider within your first two years of starting a wine business alone:

 Other costs to consider include payroll for your staff, shipping, marketing, and insurance.
 In all, White estimates that your first five years require a capital investment of over $1.5 million.

-Most aspiring vintners can’t cough up $1.5 million all on their own, so they’ll need to turn to some form of outside financing.
+Most aspiring vintners, especially those just learning how to start a winery, can’t cough up $1.5 million all on their own, so they’ll need to turn to some form of outside financing.
 Like any startup, the newest vineyards may have trouble securing debt-based small business loans, so initial funding will likely come largely through a combination of equity financing, friends and family loans, and bootstrapping.
 That said, vineyards may still have a shot at approval for a traditional small business loan—they just have to know how to navigate the lending landscape.

-Also know that, regardless of which type of loan you apply for, for the best chances of approval you’ll need a high personal credit score, profitability, time in business, and a strong cash flow, so the best time to apply for a loan will most likely be after your busy season.
+Also know that, regardless of which type of loan you apply for, you’ll have the best chances of approval with a high personal credit score, profitability, time in business, and a strong cash flow, so the best time to apply for a loan will most likely be after your busy season.

 If you’re determined to secure a loan from a bank, you might have the best luck at your community bank or credit union, rather than a large, national branch.
 Even still, be prepared to provide a hefty down payment, and pay a higher interest rate than usual.
 You can also expect an appraisal of your vineyard.
 And because of the industry risk, potential lenders will be militant about ensuring the borrower herself is financially secure enough to repay her loan, even if her wine business fails.
 So, alongside the business’s financials and projected income, lenders will closely evaluate the borrower’s personal salary and credit score.